fe9lix/TimeAway/README.md

 The menu contains five items:
 - `Show Recent`: Displays the recent lock/unlock event and its duration.
 Pressing `CMD` + `C` copies the duration to the clipboard.
 - `Show When Unlocked`: If enabled, displays the window each time the screen is unlocked.
 - `History`: Shows the past ten lock/unlock events and their durations.
 Selecting an entry copies the duration to the clipboard.
+Selecting the last entry (`Clear Entries`) removes all events.
 - `About`: Opens this page in the web browser.
 - `Quit`: Exits the application.